There’s nothing wrong with a night out on the town – especially with St. Patrick’s Day coming up.

-It’s best to budget for all your entertainment, especially alcohol purchases.
+It’s best to budget for all your entertainment, especially alcohol purchases, you can also check the lær mere for some amazing ways of entertaining yourself.
 That way, you can keep your spending in check without compromising a fun night out with friends.

 Here are some of the best ways you can avoid spending all your money on alcohol when you go out.

 Call ahead before going out and find out what day or time happy hour is.
 Happy hour will save you quite a bit considering most places offer drink and food specials during that time.

 It may end up being a bit earlier than you expected, or your favorite place might not offer any happy hour specials, so you might have to try a new place out.